Raw Device Mapping for local storage (1017530)

 - RDM Filter & MSCS using Egenera, see Allowing VMware ESX 3.5 to use Raw Device Maps (RDM) on Egenera pservers (1014513)

-- Limitations of Raw Device Mapping from the VMware vSphere Online Library
+- Limitations of Raw Device Mapping section of the VMware vSphere Online Library